MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 If items are displayed in a single column, Up/Down arrow key navigates items.
 If items are displayed in a single row, Right/Left arrow key navigates items.
 If items are multiple columns, all 4 arrow keys navigate.

-#### Make a set of related controls a single tab stop
+#### Define a single tab stop for a collection of related controls

-By making a set of related, or complementary, controls a single tab stop, you can minimize the number of overall tab stops in your app.
+By defining a single tab stop for a collection of related, or complementary, controls, you can minimize the number of overall tab stops in your app.

 For example, the following images show two stacked `ListView` controls.
 The image on the left shows arrow key navigation used with a tab stop to navigate between `ListView` controls, while the image on the right shows how navigation between child elements could be made easier and more efficient by eliminating the need for to traverse parent controls with a tab key.